thuanphat03/Unlearn-PIU-FR/README.md

 📏 **Evaluation Metrics**
 Our Machine Unlearning Benchmark is evaluated based on four key aspects: model utility, forgetting performance, final score, and practical usability.

-⚡ 1.
-Model Utility
+⚡ **1.
+Model Utility**
 Accuracy: Measures the probability that the model’s predictions match the true labels in the test dataset.
 This serves as the primary metric for evaluating model performance.

-🔄 2.
-Forgetting Score
+🔄 **2.
+Forgetting Score**
-Membership Inference Attack (MIA):
-Assesses the effectiveness of unlearning by determining whether specific data was used in training.
-A binary classifier is trained to distinguish between (1) forgotten data and (2) unseen data.
-An ideal MIA accuracy of 0.5 indicates perfect unlearning, meaning the model can no longer differentiate between seen and unseen data.
+Membership Inference Attack (MIA): Assesses the effectiveness of unlearning by determining whether specific data was used in training.
+With a binary classifier is trained to distinguish between (1) forgotten data and (2) unseen data.
+Specially, An ideal MIA accuracy of 0.5 indicates perfect unlearning, meaning the model can no longer differentiate between seen and unseen data.

-📊 3.
-Final Score (NoMUS – Normalized Machine Unlearning Score) Holistic Unlearning Metric:
-NoMUS combines model utility and forgetting performance into a single score.
+📊 **3.
+Final Score (NoMUS – Normalized Machine Unlearning Score)** Holistic Unlearning Metric: NoMUS combines model utility and forgetting performance into a single score.
 It is calculated as a weighted sum, with λ (lambda) controlling the trade-off between accuracy and forgetting.
-Score Range: 0 (worst) → 1 (best), where higher values indicate better unlearning while preserving utility.
+Specifically, score range is 0 (worst) → 1 (best), where higher values indicate better unlearning while preserving utility.

-⏳ 4.
-Practical Usability
+⏳ **4.
+Practical Usability**
-Time Efficiency:
-Measures the execution time of the PIU-FR method compared to the time required for full retraining from scratch.
-A lower runtime while maintaining high unlearning performance indicates a more practical and efficient approach.
+Time Efficiency: Measures the execution time of the PIU-FR method compared to the time required for full retraining from scratch.
+With a lower runtime while maintaining high unlearning performance indicates a more practical and efficient approach.

 ## Contributors